 The anaesthetist may also insert an epidural catheter, which is a fine plastic tube.
 Extra local anaesthetic can be injected down this tube if needed.
 This is called a combined spinal-epidural, or CSE.
 Both these anaesthetics are effective.

 If you have a spinal or combined spinal-epidural anaesthetic you will be awake throughout the operation but you will not feel pain.
-A screen will be put across your chest so that you cannot see what is being done.
+After your anaesthetic is established, a small tube will be inserted into your bladder (urinary catheter) and, to reduce the chance of infection a small swab will be used to clean inside your vagina.
+Your abdominal skin will be cleaned with another antiseptic solution and you will also be given an antibiotic through your drip prior to the operation.
+A screen will be put across your chest so that you cannot see the operation.
 However, your doctors will speak to you and let you know what is happening.
 You may feel tugging, pulling and possibly some wetness when your waters break.

 The operation usually takes about 30 to 40 minutes.
 One advantage of a spinal anaesthetic is that you are awake during the birth and can see your baby immediately.

 - Low blood pressure—this can make you feel faint or sick, and can be controlled with fluids and medication given via the drip.

 - Itching—medication can relieve this.